 processor - a body that is responsible for processing personal data on behalf of a controller.

-special categories of personal data - information about race, ethnicity political opinions, religious or philosophical beliefs, trade union membership, health, genetic, biometric data, sex life, sexual orientation.
+special categories of personal data - information about race, ethnicity political opinions, religious or philosophical beliefs, trade union membership, health, genetic, biometric data, sexual orientation.

 ICO - Information Commissioner’s Office, the UK’s supervisory authority for data protection issues.